sct-pipeline/ukbiobank-spinalcord-csa/README.md

 #### Upload the manually-corrected files

 A QC report of the manually corrected files is created in a zip file.
 To update the dataset, add all manually-corrected files `derivatives/labels/`,  and include the qc zip file in the body of the PR.
 See our [internal procedure](https://github.com/neuropoly/data-management/blob/master/internal-server.md#upload) for more details.
-**TODO see if it is possible to inlcude the qc zipe file in PR**

 #### Add automatic segmentations to `derivatives/` folder
 After all segmentations are manually QC-ed, you can add them to the `derivatives/` by running again the script `manual_correction.py` and adding the flag `-add-seg-only`: